 Providing Certainty as to the Final Date a Suit May be Filed

 A tolling agreement details several facts surrounding the date the suit may be filed.
 In addition to establishing an agreement to suspend the statute of limitations and the statute of repose, a tolling agreement includes an “end date.”
-The parties agree to waive the statute of limitations and the statute of repose in agreement and that no suit will be filed after a certain date, or after a certain condition is met.
+The parties agree to waive the statute of limitations and the statute of repose in agreement and that no suit will be filed after a specific date or condition is met.

-This waiver allows for the parties to engage in an investigation and evaluation of the strength and weaknesses of the opposing party’s case, and their own, allowing for more meaningful negotiations.
+This waiver allows the parties to investigate and evaluate the strength and weaknesses of the opposing party’s case, and their own, allowing for more meaningful negotiations.

 Strategic Benefits For Plaintiffs

-Plaintiff’s benefit from tolling agreements because they are able to extend the time they have to investigate and gather evidence to support their claim.
-Without a tolling agreement, and lacking sufficient facts to support an actionable claim before the statute of limitation expires, a plaintiff may forever lose their chance to file a suit.
+Plaintiffs benefit from tolling agreements because they can extend their time to investigate and gather evidence to support their claims.
+Without a tolling agreement and sufficient facts to support an actionable claim before the statute of limitation expires, a plaintiff may forever lose their chance to file a suit.

 Strategic Benefits For Defendants

-Often times, causes of action are settled between parties without a suit ever being filed in court.
-Court filings are public and contents of certain lawsuits can be incredibly damaging to a defendant’s reputation or business.
-By signing off on a tolling agreement, a defendant can pursue settlement off the record.
-Without one, a plaintiff may have no choice but to file suit to preserve their claim.
+Oftentimes, causes of action are settled between parties without a suit ever being filed in court.
+Court filings are public, and the contents of certain lawsuits can be incredibly damaging to a defendant’s reputation or business.
+A defendant can pursue a settlement off the record by signing off on a tolling agreement.
+A plaintiff may have to file a suit to preserve their claim without one.

 Co-defendants may also use tolling agreements when dealing with counterclaims.
-Counterclaims can include crossclaims and third-party claims.
-Sometimes, before pursuing a counterclaim against a co-defendant, defendants want to take time in order to determine the strength of a plaintiff’s case to see if the plaintiff can establish any liability.
+Counterclaims can include cross-claims and third-party claims.
+Sometimes, before pursuing a counterclaim against a co-defendant, defendants want to determine the strength of a plaintiff’s case to see if the plaintiff can establish any liability.

 Encourages both parties to settle the dispute